clarkevansteenderen/spede_sampler_R/README.md

 Click the "Run" button to start the GMYC analysis.

-Once the analysis is complete, the "View Data" tab allows for the viewing and downloading of data tables for the estimated number of clusters and entities.
+## Tab: View Data

+"Show all data" prints the number of clusters and entities and clusters for each tree file, and "Show summary table" displays the mean, standard deviation, and minimum and maximum values for all the data.

 When downloading, add the .csv extension manually to the file name.

-The "Plot Results" tab allows for the viewing, editing (line and point colours), and downloading of plots for:
+## Tab: Plot Results

+Display and plot the results for:

 - The number of clusters vs the number of entities as a scatter plot
 - A boxplot for the numbers of clusters and entities